yashLakhani/liquidityWatch/README.md

 ### Deployment

 Deployment instructions are coming.
 This will require a Postgres instance and must be configured in instance/config.py.
 After this loader must be run but more in depth details will be updated here soon...
+Will possibly include a Dockerfile and docker-compose if time allows.

 ### Technologies